 Botched Dental Implants

 Up until a couple of decades ago the best options for these adults were full and partial dentures or fixed bridges.
 These treatments are somewhat successful at replacing missing teeth, but they come with their own burdens.
 Dentures are removable, which is an advantage when the time for cleaning them and any remaining natural tooth comes, but that also makes them prone to dislodging in the mouth or making embarrassing sounds when talking or chewing.
-A cosmetic dentist that performs dental implants in Austin points out that the problem with fixed bridges is that they compromise the health of the teeth surrounding the gap left by the missing teeth in the mouth, which would otherwise remain healthy.
+A cosmetic dentist that performs dental implants points out that the problem with fixed bridges is that they compromise the health of the teeth surrounding the gap left by the missing teeth in the mouth, which would otherwise remain healthy.
 Problems can include botched placements, utilizing the wrong type, quantity, size, position or length of the dental implant during the procedure.

 Dental implants are not just a restorative treatment for replacing missing teeth; cosmetic dental implants are extensively used to give patients a new smile without any imperfections.
 Not everyone is a good candidate for dental implant surgery.
 Patients with diabetes, blood disorders, rare bone disorders, or patients who have gone through chemotherapy or radiation therapy may not be successful candidates for dental implants.
 Although precautions are advisable, people with high blood pressure or controlled diabetes may successfully receive dental implants.